So spicy, so hummus-y.

 Once you roast them, you will want to remove the stem and seeds.
 The spiciest part of any hot pepper is the seeds, so get rid of those to avoid excessive spice.
 Some people like to remove the skin of the jalapeños before adding them to the hummus, but I love the charred flavour they add.
 You can peel the skin off if you wish, or if any of your peppers get too charred.

 Once you have your jalapeños ready, toss all the ingredients into a food processor, and blend away.
 Stop to scrape down the sides every now and then.

 Blend until smooth and creamy, the serve with a jalapeño and extra lemon zest for garnish.

-- I roasted extra jalapeños because they are yummy to have on hand, but you only need to roast as many as you need.
-Bake for 12-15 minutes, flipping once half way through, until the skins are blistered all the way around.
+- Bake the jalapenos for 12-15 minutes, flipping once halfway through, until the skins are blistered all the way around.
 Remove from the oven and set aside.

-- Alternatively, if you have a gas oven with open flame, you can skewer the jalapeños and roast them whole over the open flame.
+- To open flame roast: alternatively, if you have a gas oven with an open flame, you can skewer the jalapeños and roast them whole over the open flame.
 Keep turning them until all sides are blistered.